Kong/docs.konghq.com/app/enterprise/2.6.x/sizing-guidelines.md

 high-level matricies offer a guideline for determining system requirements based on overall configuration and performance requirements.

 Consider the following simplified examples, where latency and throughput requirements are considered on a per-node basis.
-Use this table as a rough outlook on the usage requirements:
+This table has rough usage requirement estimates:

 | Size | Number of Configured Entities | Latency Requirements | Throughput Requirements | Usage Pattern |
 |---|---|---|---|---|